smsolivier/VEF/README.md

 # EddingtonAcceleration
-Python code implementing Eddington acceleration into Linear Discontinuous Galerkin and Diamond Difference Sn
+Python code, papers, and latex documents relevant to implementing Eddington Acceleration into Linear Discontinuous Galerkin and Diamond Differenced Discrete Ordinates.

-# code
+## code
 Contains all python scripts

-# literature
+## literature
 Relevant papers

-# tex
+## tex
-Latex files and figures for ANS student conference summary and presentation
+Latex files and figures for ANS student conference summary and presentation and publication in Journal of Computational and Theoretical Transport.

-# paper
-Latex files for Journal of Computational and Theoretical Transport submission